Sticker album

-A sticker album is a book or binder to collect stickers, often arranged into designated sections.
-Commercial sticker albums have been released for sporting events such as the FIFA World Cup, English Premier League and for specific TV shows, Movies, Animals or Music.
-Prominent vendors include Panini, Merlin Publishing, Topps and many others.
+A sticker album (or sticker book) is a book or binder to collect stickers, often arranged into designated sections.
+Commercial sticker albums have been released for sporting events such as the FIFA World Cup and the Premier League, as well as TV shows, movies, animals, and music.
+Prominent vendors include Panini, Merlin Publishing, Topps, and many others.

 History

 Dedicated albums have been released for many topics, including: